 A lot of things change when we become parents.
 There are the physical changes of pregnancy, the physiological change in hormones, and the emotional changes from feeling a love like no other.
-Another change I’ve noticed in myself is my desire to be the absolute best version of myself.
+Another change I’ve noticed in myself since transitioning into motherhood, is my desire to be the absolute best version of myself.
 Although, it is still a work in progress, this motivation started early on in my pregnancy, before I had even met my daughter.

 When I got pregnant, I really started to examine my past and think about my own childhood.
 This caused me to face certain traumas that I had been pushing away from the surface for years.